FedGUI: Benchmarking Federated GUI Agents across Heterogeneous Platforms, Devices, and Operating Systems¶

 Loss & Training¶

-Standard federated learning setup: local training uses cross-entropy loss, and global aggregation follows the respective aggregation strategy of each federated algorithm.
-LoRA fine-tuning is supported to reduce communication and computational costs.
+Standard federated learning setup: Local training utilizes cross-entropy loss, while the global side merges updates according to the specific aggregation strategy of each FL algorithm.
+LoRA fine-tuning is supported to reduce communication and computation costs.

 Key Experimental Results¶